upenn-libraries/Accessibility/code/code_examples/semantic_tags.md

 2. **Accessible forms are not discussed here** because they're a subject by themselves.
 But Submit (or Search or the main form action) should be a button!

 ### 3. Use semantic tags to indicate inner structure.
-Again it's all about providing information that a sighted user gets at a glance.
+Again it's all about providing shortcuts to information that a sighted user gets at a glance.
 1. **Use tables to present data.**
    [See WebAIM's discussion of coding accessible tables](https://webaim.org/techniques/tables/data)
    - It's desirable to provide a caption for a data table.
 It follows immediately after the table tag: